torizoemitchell/q3assessmentpractice1/README.md

 + List all Messages displaying name, message.
 Include a "Delete" icon or button next to the message.
 + Add a new Message (include a button to hide/show the compose form)
 + Delete a Message
++ Update a Message including populating the existing values.
+Include an "Edit" icon or button next to the message
-+ Add a Toolbar at the top with a search filter and a display of the count of the messages.
++ Bonus: Add a Toolbar at the top with a search filter and a display of the count of the messages.
 The filter should work with the message and name attributes and reset to the original message list when it is cleared.
-+ Bonus: Add update functionality
 + Bonus: Use Redux for your state management
 - [ ] Make a production build of your app and deploy the static assests to surge.
 Hint: